dcyr/risqueAccidentRegen/README.md

 ![](figures/realizedFC_baseline.png)

-Targetted fire cycle was simulated with good precision when considering the entire study area (101-year global fire cycle).
+Targeted fire cycle was simulated with good precision when considering the entire study area (101-year global fire cycle).

-However, targetted fire cycles were not achieved for the smaller fire zones contained within the study area.
+However, targeted fire cycles were not achieved for the smaller fire zones contained within the study area.
 Because our implementation of fire simulate the contagious nature of fire, adjacent fire zones affected each other's fire regimes.
 This is particularly noticeable for smaller fire zones that should have been affected by longer fire cycle, but that are located near fire zones with much higher fire activity (ex. zones G7 and G8).
 This is normal considering that fire zone boundaries are not impermeable to fire spread.

 Moreover, the smaller the fire zone is the more dispersed the realized fire cycles are going to be.
 Similarly, the longer the fire cycle is relative to the length of the simulation (50 years, in the current experiment), the more dispersed the realized fire cycles are going to be.
 This is coherent with empirical observations and results from past simulation experiments.